shubhamprakhar/distributor/README.md

 ## Installation

-For production use, we recommend [registering and downloading the plugin from DistributorPlugin.com](https://distributorplugin.com/#cta) – it's 100% free.
+For production use, we recommend [registering and downloading the plugin from DistributorPlugin.com](https://distributorplugin.com/#cta) – it is 100% free.
 You will be emailed a direct link to download the latest, production-ready build.
 Alternatively, you can [download the latest release from GitHub](https://github.com/10up/distributor/archive/trunk.zip).

 You can upload and install the archived (zip) plugin via the WordPress dashboard (`Plugins` > `Add New` -> `Upload Plugin`) or manually inside of the `wp-content/plugins` directory, and activate on the Plugins dashboard.